 Bicycle riding isn’t just for kids anymore.
 Today, in Columbia and communities throughout South Carolina, many adults ride bicycles, too, for exercise and basic transportation.
 In fact, Car and Driver magazine reports that the number of biking commuters in our country went up by 51 percent between 2000 and 2016.

 At The Jeffcoat Firm, we understand the life-altering consequences of bicycle accidents.
-We work skillfully and tirelessly to pursue compensation for bike accident victims in Columbia and throughout South Carolina.
+We work skillfully and tirelessly to pursue compensation for cycling accident victims in Columbia and throughout South Carolina.
 If you recently suffered accident injuries in a bicycle accident due to someone else’s negligence, or if you lost a loved one in a bicycle crash, you can count on us to protect your rights.
-Call or reach us online today to get started with a free consultation.
+Call our bicycle accident lawyers or reach us online today to get started with a free consultation.

 Why Do Bicycle Accidents Happen in Columbia?

-Attorney Michael Jeffcoat and our legal team know that most bike-car collisions are preventable.
+Attorney Michael Jeffcoat and our bike accident law firm, know that most bike-car collisions are preventable.
 They result from careless and reckless decisions by car drivers who either don’t know or don’t care about sharing the road safely with cyclists.
 Frequently, our cycling accident attorneys see bicycle accidents that involve:

 - Inattention or distraction – Drivers (especially teens) try to multi-task when driving, including texting or talking on phones.
 As a result, they may fail to see a biker crossing the street or riding next to them.